-The Eternal Value of Privacy Why Privacy Matters Even if You Have 'Nothing to Hide' Video: Why Care About the NSA?
+The Eternal Value of Privacy Why Privacy Matters Even if You Have 'Nothing to Hide' How to Mess With Surveillance Video: Why Care About the NSA?
 How to Protect Your Privacy in the Age of NSA Surveillance The NSA's Domestic Spying Program NSA Whistleblower Says The Feds Are Gathering Data On Nearly Every US Citizen U.S. Relaxes Limits on Use of Data in Terror Analysis Pointing the US Surveillance Apparatus at the American People NSA's Domestic Spying Grows As Agency Sweeps Up Data Giving in to the Surveillance State Total Information Awareness DARPA's Information Awareness FBO Solicitation U.S. Spies Buy Stake in Firm That Monitors Blogs, Tweets Department of Homeland Security List of Keywords Used to Monitor Social Networking Sites Attorney General Secretly Granted Government Ability to Develop and Store Dossiers on Innocent Americans U.S. Spies Want to Find Terrorists in World of Warcraft That's No Phone.
 That's My Tracker The Real Scandal Surrounding the Petraeus Resignation License plate readers: A useful tool for police comes with privacy concerns New Tracking Frontier: Your License Plates Big brother or better police work?
 New technology automatically runs license plates of everyone Public Buses Across Country Quietly Adding Microphones to Record Passenger Conversations CISPA permits police to do warrantless database searches Biometric Database of All Adult Americans Hidden in Immigration Reform No Warrant, No Problem: How The Government Can Still Get Your Digital Data Revealed: NSA collecting phone records of millions of Americans daily Telephone metadata and what it can tell the authorities about you In the battle between privacy and security, security always wins U.S. mining data from 9 leading Internet firms Report: NSA targets credit card transactions Lawmakers: Americans don't know how carefully the government is watching Meet the contractors analyzing your private data A Guardian guide to your metadata Why you should worry about the NSA NSA admits listening to U.S. phone calls without warrants Skype's secret Project Chess reportedly helped NSA access customers' data How the NSA is still harvesting your online data In Secret, Court Vastly Broadens Powers of NSA Revealed: how Microsoft handed the NSA access to encrypted messages Video: Oliver Stone on NSA Spying For NSA chief, terrorist threat drives passion to 'collect it all,' observers say FISA court secrecy must end You may already be a winner in NSA's "three-degrees" surveillance sweepstakes!
 XKeyscore: NSA tool collects 'nearly everything a user does on the internet' Unlocking the latest Wyden code: Does NSA operate a bulk domestic location tracking program?
 Data Brokers Are Now Selling Your Car's Location For $10 Online NSA can see 75% of U.S. Web messages N.S.A.
 Foils Much Internet Encryption How to remain secure against NSA surveillance NSA Can Spy on Smart Phone Data E-ZPasses Get Read All Over New York (Not Just At Toll Booths) In ACLU lawsuit, scientist demolishes NSA's "It's just metadata" excuse Silicon Valley wonders who is behind mystery NSA billboard DHS - Facial Recognition Data Collection Project NSA had test project to collect data on Americans' cellphone locations, director says NSA Surveillance: a Guide to Staying Secure What the Government Does with Americans' Data Meet the "Dark Mail Alliance" Planning to Keep the NSA Out of Your Inbox How Private is Your Online Search History?
 Over one billion records in private license plate tracking database LG Smart TVs logging USB filenames and viewing info to LG servers Interactive: How police scoop up cellphone data Blimplike surveillance craft set to deploy over Maryland heighten privacy concernsNew surveillance technology can track everyone in an area for several hours at a time Why Online Tracking Is Getting Creepier 'You're the bomb!'
 Are you at risk from the anti-terrorism algorithms?
+We know where you’ve been: Ars acquires 4.6M license plate scans from the cops Iris scanners can now identify us from 40 feet away Facial recognition technology is everywhere.
+It may not be legal.
+Automatic Face Recognition and Surveillance

 Your Data: If You Have Nothing to Hide, You Have Nothing to Fear